How To Use The Alexander Technique For Traveling

 Slumping is all too easy when tired, bored, or jet-lagged.
 We collapse our neck forward and down, our ribcage compresses, and our shoulders roll forward.
 There is less room for our lungs to expand so we have a diminished capacity for a full exchange of oxygen, which just adds to the fatigue.

-So how can the we use the Alexander Method to help us while traveling?
+So how can we use the Alexander Method to help us while traveling?

-We can become more aware of all that is getting in the way of using ourselves well (commonly called posture) We can notice that traveling can place us in ergonomic hell, and therefore we need to become more vigilant regarding what we are doing with our body.
+We can become more aware of all that is getting in the way of using ourselves well (our posture) We can notice that traveling can place us in ergonomic hell, and therefore we need to become more vigilant regarding what we are doing with our body.

 One of the first steps, no matter the seating situation, is to free your neck muscles.
 Let go of the extra tension in your neck and let your head rotate forward, and up.
 Think of your head taking your spine up with it, while your sitting bones are going down into the seat.
 If you are sitting on a soft surface such as a plane seat, this can be challenging.
 However, even if you can not actually feel where your sit bones are, you can imagine where they are.
 When you allow the sit bones to go down, you get rid of the over-straightening of your lower back in an attempt to ‘sit up straight’, which is just another version of bad posture.
 Think about your spine lengthening up and down, and let your breathing be slower, and fuller.
 If you have a chance to move, or stretch, take advantage of it.